starspacegroup/spacetime-clock/README.md

 # SpaceTime Clock

-This is an Svelte app that displays the current date and time in a unique way.
+This is a SvelteKit app that displays the current date and time in a unique way.

 ## Developing